List of discontinued Bose headphones: QuietComfort

 The "QuietComfort" (also now known as the QC1) over-ear headphones were the first consumer headphones released by Bose.
-They were sold from 2000 until 2004 and include a noise cancelling function.
+They were sold from 2000 until 2004 and featured a noise cancelling function.
+However, the batteries, controls and electronics were contained in a separate corded box which was somewhat awkward compared to subsequent models.

 QuietComfort 2

 The "QuietComfort 2" (QC2) over-ear headphones were sold from 2003 until 2009 as the successor to the QC1.
-Compared with the QC1, the QC2 has an on-off switch, a detachable cord and the lack of a battery box (battery was moved to the right earcup).
+Compared with the QC1, the QC2 has an on-off switch on the outside of the right earcup, a detachable cord and the lack of a battery box (the battery and electronics were moved to the interior of the right earcup).
 Claimed battery life was 30–40 hours with one AAA battery.
+The wired function of the QC2 (and subsequent wired models up through the last, the QC25) is only for the purposes of listening to music or other audio, including movie soundtracks and music channels on airplanes, etc.; for noise cancelling, the 'wired' headphones need only be switched on to activate noise cancelling, no wire need be attached, since the battery is now in the headset.
+The QC2 also had a Hi/Low switch which adjusted the input gain between low-output sources like CD and MP3 players and high-output sources like airplane sound systems and AC-powered amplifiers.

 A "QuietComfort 2 Second Edition" version was released in 2005.
 The earcup color was changed from champagne to silver, "acoustic equalization" was added, and the earcups incorporated magnetic pads.
 At the same time, a mobile phone adaptor was released as an optional accessory.